 DETERMINANTS OF URINE OUTPUT

 The determinants of the urine output differ in normal subjects and those with diabetes insipidus (DI).
-The urine output in normals primarily reflects water intake, which leads to alterations in the plasma osmolality that are sensed by the osmoreceptors in the hypothalamus that regulate both antidiuretic hormone (ADH) release and thirst.
+The urine output in normals primarily reflects water intake, which leads to alterations in the plasma osmolality that are sensed by the osmoreceptors in the hypothalamus that regulate both antidiuretic hormone (ADH) release and thirst [2,3].
 In addition to central osmoreceptors, peripheral osmoreceptor neurons that innervate hepatic blood vessels detect osmotic shifts in portal blood and modulate ADH release .
-(See "Chapter 6B: Antidiuretic hormone and water balance", section on 'Osmoreceptors'.)
+(See "General principles of disorders of water balance (hyponatremia and hypernatremia) and sodium balance (hypovolemia and edema)", section on 'Regulation of plasma tonicity'.)

 Normally, an increase in water intake sequentially lowers the plasma osmolality, decreases ADH secretion, and reduces collecting tubule permeability to water; as a result, the excess water is rapidly excreted in a dilute urine.
 However, changes in water intake do not result in appropriate changes in urine output in patients with DI because ADH release or effect is relatively fixed.
 Instead, urine output is relatively constant, regardless of water intake, unless dietary salt and/or protein intake change.
 Suppose, for example, that a patient has moderately severe nephrogenic DI which, because of the ADH resistance, will not respond to hormone replacement.
 The urine osmolality in this patient cannot be raised above 150 mosmol/kg (normal maximum urine osmolality is 900 to 1200 mosmol/kg).
 In this setting, the excretion of solutes (primarily sodium and potassium salts and urea) is the major determinant of the urine output.
 If solute excretion is in the usual range (eg, 750 mosmol/kg), then the daily urine output will be 5 L/day (750 ÷ 150 = 5).
 In this patient, urine output will rise if solute excretion is increased and fall if solute excretion is reduced.